-Title of issue and type of obligation Amount authorized by indenture ant authorized by indenture Balance at the beginning of year Balance at the end Loan: McDonald's Restaurant Operations, Inc. \$ 12 2,000,000 p 532,724,721 -
+Title of issue and type of obligation Amount authorized by indenture Balance at the beginning of year Balance at the end Loan: McDonald's Restaurant Operations, Inc. \$ 12,000,000 р 532,724,721 -

 Alliance Global Group, Inc. and Subsidiaries Schedule G - Guarantees of Securities of Other Issuers December 31, 2014